jQuery API

 Description: Execute all handlers and behaviors attached to the matched elements for the given event type.

-Any event handlers attached with .bind() or one of its shortcut methods are triggered when the corresponding event occurs.
+Any event handlers attached with .on() or one of its shortcut methods are triggered when the corresponding event occurs.
 They can be fired manually, however, with the .trigger() method.
 A call to .trigger() executes the handlers in the same order they would be if the event were triggered naturally by the user:

 });

-When we define a custom event type using the .bind() method, the second argument to .trigger() can become useful.
+When we define a custom event type using the .on() method, the second argument to .trigger() can become useful.
 For example, suppose we have bound a handler for the custom event to our element instead of the built-in click event as we did above:

-alert(param1 + "\n" + param2);
+alert( param1 + "\n" + param2 );

 });